Tapanuli orangutan: Conservation

 With fewer than 800 individuals restricted to an area of about 1000 km2, the Tapanuli orangutan is the rarest great ape.
 It is listed as critically endangered by the International Union for Conservation of Nature (IUCN) because of hunting, conflict with humans, the illegal wildlife trade, rampant habitat destruction for small scale agriculture, mining and a proposed hydroelectric dam, the Batang Toru hydropower project, in the area with the highest density of orangutans, which could impact up to 10% of its already dwindling habitat and degrade important wildlife corridors.
 Conservationists predict an 83% decline in three generations (75 years) if the necessary conservation measures and practices are not implemented.
 Inbreeding depression is likely due to the small population size and fragmented range.
 This is supported by the genomes of the two Tapanuli orangutan individuals, which show signs of inbreeding.
 In August 2019 Swiss environmental group PanEco, which is a partner in the Sumatran Orangutan Conservation Programme, dropped its previous opposition to the dam, several months after firing several researchers who opposed the new strategy.

+In December 2025, following Cyclone Senyar that affected the northern part of Sumatra, it was estimated that between 6.2% to 10.5% out of the fewer than 800 remaining Tapanuli orangutans were killed by the floods and landslides.